alu0101056944/daaprct7_23/README.md

     passed with client points, two entities used at the same time on the same places, so again, it should not be a problem.

-TODO: Think about what to do on the preprocess phase of the GRASP.
+TODO: Think about what to do on the preprocess phase of the GRASP. *refused*

-TODO: make is so that CLI works without specifying k
+TODO: make is so that CLI works without specifying k *refused*

-TODO: Make a decision on if nominal similarity is well designed.
+TODO: Make a decision on if nominal similarity is well designed. *done*

-TODO: Adjust the minimum k amount so that it is minimum 2 when doing k * 0.1
+TODO: Adjust the minimum k amount so that it is minimum 2 when doing k * 0.1 *done*

 TODO: triangular restriction on the similirity function